Bira/octopus-carnival/_drafts/wir-neverwinter-nn-encounters.md

 command her army like the foreign invasion and occupation force it is.
 There's not to much nuance to her character - she's an uncomplicated brutal authoritarian.
-She uses the stats for the Human Cavalier from the MM2, making her a Level 8 Soldier.
+She uses the stats for the Human Cavalier from the MM2, making her a Level 7 Soldier (Leader).

-I imagine there are lots of complaints about the police brutality inflicted on the citizenry of Neverwinter by the mercenaries, and I also imagine they have not yet reached a level that will make Neverember care about them.
-If Neverember dies suddenly, General Sabine is the most likely character to replace him in the power struggle that will follow, and things will get a lot more brutal and authoritarian when that happens.
+I imagine there are lots of complaints about the police brutality inflicted on the citizenry of Neverwinter by the mercenaries, though I guess Neverember manages to keep them at just below the level where he'd care.
+If Neverember dies suddenly, General Sabine is the most likely character to replace him in the internal power struggle that will follow, and she will turn the city into a violent police state.

 Mordai Vell, one of the leaders of the Ashmadai, is trying to recruit Sabine for the cult.
 As of the campaign's start, he hasn't succeeded yet - whether he will